GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/modules/bindings.rst

   Sqrat::Table exports(vm); // Create a table to hold the exported functions and classes exports
-    .Func("function_name", function) // Export a C++ function with automatic handling of arguments and return values .SquirrelFuncDeclString(add, "add(a: int, b: int): int", "Returns the sum of two integers, optional string")// Export a C++ function that works with the Squirrel stack, fully documented
+    .Func("function_name", function) // Export a C++ function with automatic handling of arguments and return values .SquirrelFuncDeclString(add, "add(a: int, b: int): int", "Returns the sum of two integers, optional string")// Export a C++ function that works with the Quirrel stack, fully documented
-    .SquirrelFunc("function_name", low_level_function) // Export a C++ function that works with the Squirrel stack .SetValue("SOME_ID", value) // Exports is a table, so it can hold any Quirrel value ;
+    .SquirrelFunc("function_name", low_level_function) // Export a C++ function that works with the Quirrel stack .SetValue("SOME_ID", value) // Exports is a table, so it can hold any Quirrel value ;
   module_manager->addNativeModule("module_name", exports); // Expose the table as a module to the Quirrel scripts